Sunnyc317/CannedProject/README.md

 password: Password1
 ```

-### Note on contributions for Database setup and Google Slides:
+### Note on contributions:
 - The work for setting up the MongoDB database, creating collections and the respective schemas was lead by `PulkitMadan`, in colloboration with `Sunnyc317`

-- The work for presentation for independant study was lead by `PulkitMadan`, in colloboration with `KashifIV`.
+- The home page was done by Kashif and Sunny, the Trending page was made by Sunny and the account page was made by Kashif
+- API wrapping program in the server folder was written by Kashif.

+### Commit history screenshot
+!(/images/)
+!(/images/)
+!(/images/)
+!(/images/)
+!(/images/)